nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 : Extends Deft into a basic zettelkasten.
 As of 2023 the author has ceased maintenance and is moving to denote. <https://github.com/localauthor/zk>

 [^fn:1]: Checkout the post reflecting on my history with org-mode in 2023. <https://cmdln.org/2023/03/13/reflecting-on-my-history-with-org-mode-in-2023/>
+[^fn:2]: It's so many things for me as you will hopefully understand if you read through this whole thing.
-[^fn:2]: My personal journal, daily work logs, and recurring meetings.
+[^fn:3]: My personal journal, daily work logs, and recurring meetings.
-[^fn:3]: According to the [introduction in the manual](https://www.orgroam.com/manual.html#Introduction) Org-roam is a tool for networked thought.
+[^fn:4]: According to the [introduction in the manual](https://www.orgroam.com/manual.html#Introduction) Org-roam is a tool for networked thought.
 It reproduces some of [Roam Research’](https://roamresearch.com/)s key features within Org-mode.
 Org-roam allows for effortless non-hierarchical note-taking: with Org-roam, notes flow naturally, making note-taking fun and easy.
-[^fn:4]: Maggie Appleton has a nice post about [Daily notes as a frictionless default input for personal knowledge management systems](https://maggieappleton.com/daily-notes).
+[^fn:5]: Maggie Appleton has a nice post about [Daily notes as a frictionless default input for personal knowledge management systems](https://maggieappleton.com/daily-notes).
-[^fn:5]: ADHD is a real thing.
+[^fn:6]: ADHD is a real thing.
 I am also not perfect in remembering to capture each thing but I don't need to be perfect to be effective.
-[^fn:6]: If you like org-mode, you might also like CFEngine.
+[^fn:7]: If you like org-mode, you might also like CFEngine.
 It really is a knowledge management tool for infrastructure and it's very flexible and open ended much like the numerous ways of using org-mode, there are many different ways of using CFEngine.
 It's a tool that has few prescriptions.
+[^fn:8]: Org-transclusion lets you insert a copy of text content via a file link or ID link within an Org file.
+It lets you have the same content present in different buffers at the same time without copy-and-pasting it.
+Edit the source of the content, and you can refresh the transcluded copies to the up-to-date state. <https://github.com/nobiot/org-transclusion>
-[^fn:7]: I wonder if html would work for a copy source pasting into a google doc as well or better.
+[^fn:9]: I wonder if html would work for a copy source pasting into a google doc as well or better.
-[^fn:8]: I've been told multiple times by colleagues that they search out my meeting notes to help themselves complete periodic reviews.
+[^fn:10]: I've been told multiple times by colleagues that they search out my meeting notes to help themselves complete periodic reviews.
 I hate doing periodic reviews, so knowing that my effort helps others in this regard is a strong motivator.
-[^fn:9]: (maybe someone can suggest how that tho step process could be consolidated)
+[^fn:11]: (maybe someone can suggest how that tho step process could be consolidated)
-[^fn:10]: (org-mime-htmlize-subtree in this case) as this is one of the few daily capture templates where I capture each day to a heading in a file for the month (it's easier for people that have access to a git repo containing these files to use for periodic reviews).
+[^fn:12]: (org-mime-htmlize-subtree in this case) as this is one of the few daily capture templates where I capture each day to a heading in a file for the month (it's easier for people that have access to a git repo containing these files to use for periodic reviews).
-[^fn:11]: There are so many, org-mime is probably my most often used exporter followed by some flavor of Markdown (ox-hugo like this blog post, ox-gfm, ox-slack).
+[^fn:13]: There are so many, org-mime is probably my most often used exporter followed by some flavor of Markdown (ox-hugo like this blog post, ox-gfm, ox-slack).
-[^fn:12]: With mu4e I have offline mail reading and search and I run a local Postfix relay giving me offline sending capability.
+[^fn:14]: With mu4e I have offline mail reading and search and I run a local Postfix relay giving me offline sending capability.
-[^fn:13]: [YASnippet](https://github.com/joaotavora/yasnippet) is a template system for Emacs.
+[^fn:15]: [YASnippet](https://github.com/joaotavora/yasnippet) is a template system for Emacs.
 It allows you to type an abbreviation and automatically expand it into function templates.
 The snippet syntax is inspired from [TextMate'](https://macromates.com/manual/en/snippets)s syntax, you can even import most TextMate templates to YASnippet.
-[^fn:14]: `org-rich-yank` pastes the last copied text and automatically surrounds the snippet in blocks, marked with the major mode of where the code came from, and adds a link to the source file after the block.
+[^fn:16]: `org-rich-yank` pastes the last copied text and automatically surrounds the snippet in blocks, marked with the major mode of where the code came from, and adds a link to the source file after the block.
 I recommend customizing `org-rich-yank-format-paste` and making the link to the source a comment as described in the README. <https://github.com/unhammer/org-rich-yank>
-[^fn:15]: ox-jira exports to Jira wiki markup.
+[^fn:17]: ox-jira exports to Jira wiki markup.
 It's very nice to author fairly pretty comments with so little effort. <https://github.com/stig/ox-jira.el>
-[^fn:16]: Magit is an amazing front end for git. <https://magit.vc/>
+[^fn:18]: Magit is an amazing front end for git. <https://magit.vc/>
-[^fn:17]: Forge provides git forge integration (pull requests, issues, etc ..) for GitLab, GitHub and probably others. <https://github.com/magit/forge>
+[^fn:19]: Forge provides git forge integration (pull requests, issues, etc ..) for GitLab, GitHub and probably others. <https://github.com/magit/forge>
-[^fn:18]: Org source for the Org-mode all the thingz! presentation is available [here](https://github.com/nickanderson/Org-mode-all-the-thingz/blob/master/presentation.org).
+[^fn:20]: Org source for the Org-mode all the thingz! presentation is available [here](https://github.com/nickanderson/Org-mode-all-the-thingz/blob/master/presentation.org).
-[^fn:19]: The org-mode documentation has a nice article about making diagrames with PlanUML. <https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-plantuml.html>
+[^fn:21]: The org-mode documentation has a nice article about making diagrames with PlanUML. <https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-plantuml.html>
-[^fn:20]: Mermaid is a JavaScript based diagramming and charting tool that renders Markdown-inspired text definitions and you can use [ob-mermaid](https://github.com/arnm/ob-mermaid) to generate them from within org-mode.
+[^fn:22]: Mermaid is a JavaScript based diagramming and charting tool that renders Markdown-inspired text definitions and you can use [ob-mermaid](https://github.com/arnm/ob-mermaid) to generate them from within org-mode.
-[^fn:21]: Here is my post on Matson showing the elisp for using `org-roam-db-query` to set agenda files for a custom agenda command <https://fosstodon.org/@nickanderson/109979927683467557>
+[^fn:23]: Here is my post on Matson showing the elisp for using `org-roam-db-query` to set agenda files for a custom agenda command <https://fosstodon.org/@nickanderson/109979927683467557>
-[^fn:22]: Darly Wakatara has a nice post about how his workflow has evolved  <https://daryl.wakatara.com/emacs-gtd-flow-evolved/>.
+[^fn:24]: Darly Wakatara has a nice post about how his workflow has evolved  <https://daryl.wakatara.com/emacs-gtd-flow-evolved/>.
 I noted that his contact management workflow is similar to mine.
 Sometime it would be nice to figure out how this could be leveraged for address completion in `mu4e`.
 There is [org-contacts](https://orgmode.org/worg/org-contrib/org-contacts.html) but it's not clear to me if I can use it with a file per person strategy.
-[^fn:23]: Will Vaughn makes a claim that "At any time, I can go to the Org-roam page for my CEO (or anyone else) to see the details of any conversation or meeting I have had with him, ever.", a claim I aspire to. <https://willvaughn.org/articles/vp-of-emacs-a-personal-wiki-in-plain-text/>
+[^fn:25]: Will Vaughn makes a claim that "At any time, I can go to the Org-roam page for my CEO (or anyone else) to see the details of any conversation or meeting I have had with him, ever.", a claim I aspire to. <https://willvaughn.org/articles/vp-of-emacs-a-personal-wiki-in-plain-text/>
-[^fn:24]: `org-download` makes it easy to insert images into a document, it provides functions for taking and inserting screenshots, downloading images, renaming images as well as dragging and dropping images into your document. <https://github.com/abo-abo/org-download>
+[^fn:26]: `org-download` makes it easy to insert images into a document, it provides functions for taking and inserting screenshots, downloading images, renaming images as well as dragging and dropping images into your document. <https://github.com/abo-abo/org-download>
-[^fn:25]: Olivetti provides nice styling for writing. <https://github.com/rnkn/olivetti>
+[^fn:27]: Olivetti provides nice styling for writing. <https://github.com/rnkn/olivetti>
-[^fn:26]: org-sticky-heading displays in the header-line the Org heading for the node that’s at the top of the window.
+[^fn:28]: org-sticky-heading displays in the header-line the Org heading for the node that’s at the top of the window.
 This way, if the heading for the text at the top of the window is beyond the top of the window, you don’t forget which heading the text belongs to.
 The display can be customized to show just the heading, the full outline path, or the full outline path in reverse. <https://github.com/alphapapa/org-sticky-header>
-[^fn:27]: ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.
+[^fn:29]: ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.
 It's _very_ fast and can even has some support for searching compressed files, multiline search. <https://github.com/BurntSushi/ripgrep>
-[^fn:28]: Deft takes inspiration from Notational Velocity.
+[^fn:30]: Deft takes inspiration from Notational Velocity.
 I still think it's a neat package and something I would recommend to new org-mode users. <https://notational.net/>
-[^fn:29]: notDeft it features a Xapian database for providing fast full text search for very large volumes of notes.
+[^fn:31]: notDeft it features a Xapian database for providing fast full text search for very large volumes of notes.
 I haven't tried it but I haven't found myself needing something more from ripgrep for full text search much. <https://github.com/hasu/notdeft>
-[^fn:30]: Lot's of good tips in the org-roam wiki user contributed tricks.
+[^fn:32]: Lot's of good tips in the org-roam wiki user contributed tricks.
 My favorite so far is for showing the node hierarchy. <https://github.com/org-roam/org-roam/wiki/User-contributed-Tricks#showing-node-hierarchy>
-[^fn:31]: I have an `Orgzly` profile with an _event_ for `Display On` that triggers a `Sync Orgzly` _task_ which is an _Action_ `com.orgzly.intent.action.SYNC_START`  for _Package_ `com.orgzly` _Class_ `com.orgzly.android.sync.SyncService` _Target_ `Service`.
+[^fn:33]: I have an `Orgzly` profile with an _event_ for `Display On` that triggers a `Sync Orgzly` _task_ which is an _Action_ `com.orgzly.intent.action.SYNC_START`  for _Package_ `com.orgzly` _Class_ `com.orgzly.android.sync.SyncService` _Target_ `Service`.
-[^fn:32]: I am super slow working towards this, so if you want to offer up some elisp for me to use I would be most grateful.
+[^fn:34]: I am super slow working towards this, so if you want to offer up some elisp for me to use I would be most grateful.
-[^fn:33]: org-ai is one of the LLM packages that I experimented with for a short time prior to July 2023 <https://github.com/rksm/org-ai>
+[^fn:35]: org-ai is one of the LLM packages that I experimented with for a short time prior to July 2023 <https://github.com/rksm/org-ai>
-[^fn:34]: chatgpt-shell has been my package of choice for interacting with large language models from July 5th 2023 <https://github.com/xenodium/chatgpt-shell>
+[^fn:36]: chatgpt-shell has been my package of choice for interacting with large language models from July 5th 2023 <https://github.com/xenodium/chatgpt-shell>
-[^fn:35]: Claude 2 is yet another large language model. <https://www.anthropic.com/index/claude-2> It beat ChatGPT 4 in some tests as of July 2023. <https://decrypt.co/148147/anthropic-claude-2-ai-chatbot-comparison-openai-chatgpt-google-bard>
+[^fn:37]: Claude 2 is yet another large language model. <https://www.anthropic.com/index/claude-2> It beat ChatGPT 4 in some tests as of July 2023. <https://decrypt.co/148147/anthropic-claude-2-ai-chatbot-comparison-openai-chatgpt-google-bard>